jocelynjoel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 11 counts the number of directories and sub-directories in the current directory. task 12 displays the 10 newest files in the current directory task 13 takes a list of words as input and prints only words that appear exactly once. task 14 display lines containing the pattern “root” from the file /etc/passwd
+task 11 counts the number of directories and sub-directories in the current directory. task 12 displays the 10 newest files in the current directory task 13 takes a list of words as input and prints only words that appear exactly once. task 14 displays lines containing the pattern “root” from the file /etc/passwd task 15 display the number of lines that contain the pattern “bin” in the file /etc/passwd